College-of-DuPage-Lunabotics/lunabot_ros/README.md

 **lunabot_config**: This package contains configuration files for Navigation2 behavior trees, RViz2 settings, and various
 - **behavior_trees**
-  - **navigate_through_poses_w_replanning_and_recovery.xml**: A behavior tree used with Navigation2 to implement behaviors like goal replanning and recovery for NavigateThroughPoses action.
+  - **nav_through_poses_w_replanning_and_recovery.xml**: A behavior tree used with Navigation2 to implement behaviors like goal replanning and recovery for NavigateThroughPoses action.
   - **nav_to_pose_with_consistent_replanning_and_if_path_becomes_invalid.xml**: A behavior tree used with Navigation2 to only replan when path becomes invalid to prevent Navigation2 from repeatedly alternating between ambiguous paths.
 - **params**
   - **ekf_params.yaml**: Parameters for robot_localization Extended Kalman Filter (EKF) node.
-  - **gazebo_bulldozer_bot_params.yaml**: Parameters for bulldozer style robot joint controllers in the Gazebo simulation.
-  - **gazebo_trencher_bot_params.yaml**: Parameters for trencher style robot joint controllers in the Gazebo simulation.
+  - **gazebo_controller_params.yaml**: Parameters for robot joint controllers in the Gazebo simulation.
   - **nav2_rectangle_bot_params.yaml**: Parameters for configuring Navigation2 in simulation for the rectangular bulldozer bot.
   - **nav2_square_bot_params.yaml**: Parameters for configuring Navigation2 in simulation for the square bulldozer bot.
-  - **nav2_trencher_bot_params.yaml**: Parameters for configuring Navigation2 in simulation for the trencher robot.
   - **rtabmap_params.yaml**: Parameters for configuring RTAB-Map.
 - **rviz**
   - **robot_view.rviz**: Configuration file for RViz2 that defines what topics are visualized.